medmonds19/latin102portfolio/quiz2.md

 9. Hercules stole a tripod from the temple at Delphi.
 Apollo refused to give Hercules an oracle.

     - hercules, whom apollo refused to give an oracle, stole a tripod from the temple at        delphi
-    - quem
+    - quem❌
     - hercules is masc sing
-    - latin pronoun is accusative because relative pronoun is direct object
+    - latin pronoun is accusative because relative pronoun is direct object❌

 10. Hercules killed his own wife Megara.
 Juno drove threw Hercules into a fit of madness.